corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 ### Classes

-#### General Rules
+#### General rules

 For all classes, you must:

 * Include the parameter names in the `.class` file when compliling a class.
 This is the default in Kotlin.
 In Java, turn it on using the `-parameters` command line option to `javac`.
 If you cannot recompile classes, such as when using a third-party library, you can use a proxy serializer.
 See [Pluggable Serializers for CorDapps](cordapp-custom-serializers.md).
 * Annotate the class with `@CordaSerializable`.